Entwickler0x4c0x2e0x53/WirtAi/README.md

 # WirtAi
 an project that aims to write ai in assembly language

-still needs a bit predevelopement
+still needs a bit for the developement